ElliotHume/Magicks-Dominion/README.md

 ![Earth Resource](/Images/earth_resource.png "Earth Resource") ![Water Resource](/Images/water_resource.png "Water Resource") ![Rock Resource](/Images/rock_resource.png "Rock Resource") ![Ephesos Resource](/Images/ephesos_resource.png "Ephesos Resource")

-Magicks Dominion is a top-down strategy game in which the player is a prophet of the nature goddess Gaea.
+Magicks Dominion is a top-down strategy game that is based around resource management, battle strategy, and casting magick rituals.
-The player battles against natural disasters and an invading tribe to try and conquer the land for their deity.
+The players' characters are prophets of nature gods from different beliefs, both are trying to conquer back land stolen from their deity.

 The game is __very__ early in development and currently only the basic features/mechanics are being developed currently.